 - broccoli (heads only, less than 3/4 cup)

 - some fruits (blueberries, grapes, oranges, and strawberries)

 Antibiotics are the primary treatment for SIBO symptoms.
-However, studies show that dietary changes, such as limiting sugars and lactose, may also help reduce bacterial overgrowth.
+However, show that dietary changes, such as limiting sugars and lactose, may also help reduce bacterial overgrowth.